denoland/docs/README.md

 ## Examples

-(https://docs.deno.com/examples)[Deno by Example] is a collection of small snippets showcasing various functions of the APIs implemented in Deno.
+[Deno by Example](https://docs.deno.com/examples) is a collection of small snippets showcasing various functions of the APIs implemented in Deno.

 - Examples are written in TypeScript